ZhukovGreen/presenations/can-we-have-a-better-fs.md

 * Metadata is not feature oriented

 Metadata is usually bound to the tables, not features.
-This makes the search experience worse and just confuses the client.
+This makes the search experience worse and just confuses users.

 ----